The Most Wonderful Time of the Year; A Webinar on How to Celebrate in Corona Times

 Do we create new rituals?
 What is the influence of marketing and the media on how we celebrate and experience this month?

 Associate Professor Martin Hoondert is specialized in music and rituals.
 He will share his views with us and will give examples of new, absent, failing and postponed rituals in contemporary society.
+Professor of Sociology Peter Achterberg will share his view on the matter.

 Your own experiences